 The Point Lookout Sandstone is a regressive marine beach sandstone in the middle of the Mesaverde Group.
 The Point Lookout Sandstone generally consists of light gray, thick bedded, very fine- to medium-grained, locally crossbedded sandstone.
-This unit is as much as 120 ft thick in the permit area.
-A resistant cap of Point Lookout Sandstone forms the top of Jesus Mesa in the permit area and also represents the dip slope.
+This unit is as much as 175 ft thick in the permit area.
+A resistant cap of Point Lookout Sandstone forms the top of Jesus Mesa in the permit area.
 Just east of Jesus Mesa, the steeper slope that dips to the southeast in Section 10 represents the dip slope of the Point Lookout Sandstone along the Fernandez monocline (Figure 7-3).